How to Watch Japanese Television Live Online: The Quick, No-nonsense Guide

 How to Learn Japanese with TV Shows

-When it comes to Japanese TV, there are two approaches that you can take: passive learning or active learning.
+When it comes to Japanese TV, there are two approaches you can take: passive learning or active learning.

 Passive Learning vs. Active Learning

-Passive learning means that you don’t treat watching Japanese TV like a typical study session–instead, you just relax and let your brain absorb the language.
-A couple of examples would be:
+Passive learning means you don’t treat watching Japanese TV like a typical study session.
+Instead, you just relax and let your brain absorb the language.

-- Letting a Japanese show keep playing throughout the day so you can get used to the sounds and rhythm of Japanese
+- Letting a Japanese show keep playing throughout the day so you get used to the sounds and rhythm of Japanese

 - Watching Japanese TV normally, guessing what new words mean based on their context without pausing or looking them up